 - Technology Add-on (TA, or just add-ons) are responsible for formatting incoming data for use in ES and the CIM.

 You must install and configure all add-on layers for the Enterprise Security app to function.

 The Splunk App for Enterprise Security provides high-level aggregate views for all security domains and functionality that summarizes the information into a single visual reference.
 The Enterprise Security app inherits the knowledge objects provided through the DA, SA, and TA layers during the setup process.

-Domain add-ons provide dashboards, views, and correlation searches that give visibility into the primary domains of security:
+A DA provide dashboards, views, and searches that provide visibility into the primary domains of security: